 |

 Many students and academics use Google Scholar for their research.
 Rather than broadly searching the internet, Google Scholar results focus more on websites that include academic publications.
-Although Google Scholar has some advantages, it it is not an adequate replacement for the specific databases you can search through the library.
+Although Google Scholar has some advantages, it does not include all the scholarly databases you have access to through UM Libraries.

 Google was designed to find websites.
 Therefore, you may want to consult Google if an assignment asks you to incorporate non-scholarly sources.
-This search engine can be useful when you’re looking for topics such as news-related information or public information from governments and organizations.
-While you might find some academic books and articles by searching Google Scholar, it is not recommended that you search Google Scholar on its own.
-Paywalls, limited search functionality, and other challenges make it difficult to find the best resources.
+This search engine can be useful for finding news-related information or public information from governments and organizations.
+Although you might find some academic books and articles by searching Google Scholar, it is not recommended that you search Google Scholar on its own.
+It is difficult to find the best resources.
 Alternatively, searching the library will save you time by allowing you to look for information within a relevant subject area or database.
 If you have questions about searching for information, you can always ask for help at any library service desk, or by contacting a librarian.

 There is no single effective search strategy that will work perfectly every time, but... there are some things you can do to save time and find relevant books and articles more easily.

-Searching is easier when you know the right words to search with.
-But what if you don't know much about your research topic?
-Chances are your first inclination is to "Google it" but there are some other ways to learn background information that are more reliable than websites or Wikipedia.
-Start by reviewing your textbook and course readings, making note of important concepts.
+Searching is easier when you know the right words to search with, so start by reviewing your textbook and course readings, making note of important concepts.
 Second, look at reference materials.
-Encyclopedias and dictionaries can give you the basic information you need to start with.
+Encyclopedias and dictionaries can give you the basic information you need to get started.
 Most encyclopedias and dictionaries are now online and many are available through the Libraries' website.
 When you search the library website you simply need to choose "Reference Entries" as your Resource Type to view a list of encyclopedia or dictionary entries related to your topic.

-You can use filters to quickly narrow your search down to a list of relevant sources.
-This is especially useful when your assignment requires you to use specific types of materials such as peer-reviewed journals, books, articles, or publications from a specific time frame, for instance, articles published in the past 10 years.
+Filters quickly narrow your search down to a list of relevant sources.
+This is especially useful when your assignment requires you to use specific types of materials such as peer-reviewed journals, books, articles, or publications from a specific time frame (ex. articles published in the past 10 years).
 Library search filters appear on the left side of the results page.
-The more common filters you will see include the following.

 Availability This refers to the format or publication type.
 You can choose to see only online or in-library items, open access items, or those that are peer-reviewed. |